-In addition, novel inhibitors effective against both influenza strains A and B have been identified and are in the preclinical stage.
-Several of these have potencies approaching single-digit nanomolar.
 On January 2, 2019, the Company entered into an Exclusive License and Research Collaboration Agreement (the "Collaboration Agreement") with Merck Sharp & Dohme Corp. ("Merck") to discover and develop certain proprietary influenza A/B antiviral agents.
 See "Note 8.
 Licenses and Collaborations-Merck Sharp & Dohme Corp." in the footnotes accompanying the financial statements contained in this report for more information.

-In January 2021, we announced that we completed all research obligations under the Merck exclusive worldwide license and collaboration agreement, and that Merck would be solely responsible for further development of the influenza A/B antiviral compounds that were discovered using Cocrystal's unique structure-based technologies and Nobel Prize-winning expertise.
-In early 2023, Merck reported that it is continuing development of the influenza A/B antiviral compounds under the terms of our Collaboration Agreement and is legally protecting the intellectual property for both companies of the compounds covered under the collaboration.
+In January 2021 we announced that we completed all research obligations under the Merck exclusive worldwide license and collaboration agreement, and that Merck would be solely responsible for further development of the influenza A/B antiviral compounds that were discovered using Cocrystal's unique structure-based technologies and Nobel Prize-winning expertise.
+In early 2023 Merck reported that it was continuing development of the influenza A/B antiviral compounds under the terms of our Collaboration Agreement and was legally protecting the intellectual property for both companies of the compounds covered under the collaboration.
+In January 2023 Merck notified Cocrystal of its intent to continue development of the proprietary compounds discovered under this agreement and of their filing on behalf of both companies of multiple U.S. and international patent applications associated with these compounds.
+Merck continues to be responsible for managing the patents.